godotengine/godot-docs/classes/class_tileset.rst

 - void **create_tile** **(** :ref:`int<class_int>` id **)**

-Creates a new tile which will be referenced by the given ID.
+Creates a new tile with the given ID.

 .. _class_TileSet_find_tile_by_name: